NICE describes how weight loss drug tirzepatide will be rolled out

 According to the Health Survey for England 2022, around 64% of adults are either overweight or living with obesity in England.
 Obesity is the second most common cause of preventable death after smoking.

-If no appeals are lodged during the next two weeks, NICE expects to publish final guidance on Monday 23 December 2024.
-The first NHS patients will then be able to start receiving the medicine after 90 days if they are already being looked after in specialist weight management services, or 180 days if they have the highest clinical priority.
-Guidance on service delivery and clinical priority is planned to be published by NHS England early next year.
+● On Monday 23 December 2024, final guidance was published.
+The first NHS patients will be able to start receiving the medicine after 90 days if they are already being looked after in specialist weight management services, or 180 days if they have the highest clinical priority.
+Guidance on service delivery and clinical priority is planned to be published by NHS England in early 2025.